aniolpetit/irwa-2025-group06/IRWA_Part4_Report.md

 ---

-***AI Use*: For Part 4 we relied on AI tools mainly to draft small text passages and to propose wording tweaks for the UI.
-All backend code, analytics instrumentation, dashboard logic, and the final write-up were designed and validated by the team.
-We reviewed and adjusted every AI suggestion before including it.**
+***AI Use*: AI tools were used to help design the general structure of some functions.
+However, the code logic, analysis approach, test queries, and relevance judgments were fully developed and verified by the team.
+All AI-generated parts were carefully reviewed, corrected, and adjusted to meet the project requirements.
+The insights, interpretations, and conclusions presented in this report are entirely the team’s own work.**